jouellnyc/pico_thermostat/README.md

 **Pico Pi Pin Setup to Transistor**

-Collector - Black Wire of the DC fan
+Collector to  Black Wire of the DC fan

-Base      - 470 Ohm resistor to power/+ on  breadboard rail
+Base      to  470 Ohm resistor to power/+ on  breadboard rail

-Emitter   - Black wire of the 12 V power
+Emitter   to  Black wire of the 12 V power
-Emitter   - also to ground/- on the breadboard rail
+Emitter   also to ground/- on the breadboard rail

-Pico GPIO 15   - to power/+ on the  breadboard rail
+Pico GPIO 15  to power/+ on the  breadboard rail

 Pico Pin 38 (gnd) to ground/- on the breadboard rail (shared ground)

-Red wire of the 12 V power supply - to red  wire of the DC Fan
+Red wire of the 12 V power supply  to red  wire of the DC Fan

 **Fritzing Sketch**
 ![BreadBoard](images/bread_board_bb.png)